QASymphony/cypress-sample/README.md

 }
 ```

-3. Next, we will also add code to [cypress/support/index.js](https://github.com/QASymphony/cypress-sample/blob/master/cypress/support/index.js) that hooks into **beforeEach()** function, which will be invoked every time a specific test is about to be executed in any spec file.
-What it does is to:
+3. Next, we will also add code to [cypress/support/index.js](https://github.com/QASymphony/cypress-sample/blob/master/cypress/support/index.js) to hooks into **beforeEach()** function, which will be invoked every time a specific test is about to be executed in any spec file.
+What it does are to:
-- Check if there are scheduled test runs to be executed from the global Cyptess.env("tests") variable whose value is populated in previous step.
-If there is no test run being scheduled, execute the test in Cypress.
+- Check if there are test names from the global Cyptess.env("tests") whose value are an array which is populated in previous step.
+If there is no test names from Cyptess.env("tests"), execute this test in Cypress.
 Workflow ends.
-- Otherwise, if there are test runs to be scheduled for execution in Cyptess.env("tests") variable, try to match the name of the test that is about to be executed with a test run in Cyptess.env("tests").
+- Otherwise, if there are test names from Cyptess.env("tests"), try to match the name of the current executing test with a test name in Cyptess.env("tests").
 If there is no matching, **skip the test**

 Below code demonstrates this step